giocasu/systemica/docs/README.md

-# 🎮 Game Economy Simulator - User Manual
+# ⚙️ Systemica - User Manual

 A visual game economy simulator inspired by **Machinations**, designed to model and test Producer-Consumer systems in video games.